akka/akka/akka-docs/rst/scala/persistence-query.rst

 .. includecode:: code/docs/persistence/query/PersistenceQueryDocSpec.scala#events-by-tag

-As you can see, we can use all the usual stream combinators available from `Akka Streams`_ on the resulting query stream, including for example taking the first 10 and cancelling the stream.
+As you can see, we can use all the usual stream combinators available from :ref:`streams-scala` on the resulting query stream, including for example taking the first 10 and cancelling the stream.
 It is worth pointing out that the built-in ``EventsByTag`` query has an optionally supported offset parameter (of type ``Long``) which the journals can use to implement resumable-streams.
 For example a journal may be able to use a WHERE clause to begin the read starting from a specific row, or in a datastore